Lao Evangelical Church: Training

 The LEC has its own training center for lay leaders and pastors, however the training is very little and inadequate for solid theology and leadership development.
 The LEC has been able to provide training through partnerships that have been able to support a few of its leaders to receive education from seminaries overseas.

-LEC Members who seek Theology education on their own without LEC official, their education will not be accepted.
+LEC Members who seek theological education on their own without LEC official, their education will not be accepted.
 One of the greatest concerns stated from LEC is foreigners taking their youth and training them in "their way".
 The response of these groups is that there are issues with LEC Training and Education is that it is exclusive and majority of Christian's who are interested in taking on a leadership role do not know the steps to receive training.
 LEC's rule about training outside is meant to protect from false teaching, but the rule is used to restrict and control who is in leadership based on the national leader's view and family.

 Decree #92

-Decree #92 is the Prime Minister's Decree that allows the Church to exist in Laos.
-It states how a religion can register with the Government and what the religion can do or not do.
+Decree #92 is the prime ministerial decree that allows the Church to exist in Laos.
+It states how a religion can register with the government and what the religion can do or not do.
 It also states requirements for various education training for the religion.
 This decree states that all denominations of Christianity are welcome to register with the government, although there have been no other denominations that has been allowed to register with the government besides the LEC, Seventh-day Adventists, and Catholics.